alcy/perf-cal-2020/pcal20.md

 Instead, Figure 1 shows the *steady-state* view of the throughput, denoted by X(N), as a nonlinear function of the load, N, due to mobile-user requests.
 In other words, N is the *independent* variable and X(N) is the *dependent* variable.
-Most importantly. all steady-state throughput profiles are *concave* functions.
+Most importantly, all steady-state throughput profiles are *concave* functions.
 Since each user-request is assigned to a Tomcat thread, we can optionally label N as "users" or "requests" or "threads".
 They're all logically equivalent.